peryclesjr/peryclesjr/README.md

 ### Hi, I'm Pérycles 👋

 ### 🚀 About Me
 #### I'm passionate about development and technologies, and I love studying new things.
-I love my family and my work.
+I love my family and programming.

 ## 🛠 Skills